sanhup/domogo-calculator/tickets/0004-setup-frontend_details.md

 ## Data Model & Hierarchy

+### Terminology Note

+**Customer = Lead:** In the database and backend, we use the term "Customer" (from the existing `customers` table).
+In the UI and business context, this represents a "Lead" (potential customer/household).
+These terms are interchangeable throughout this document.

-### Three-Level Structure: Lead → Advisory → Version
+### Three-Level Structure: Customer (Lead) → Advisory → Version

 The application uses a three-level data hierarchy to organize customer consultations: